A mook that carries some sort of a shield that protects them from standard attacks from the front. They may be able to do a Shield Bash

 - In Get Off My Lawn, there are Welderbeasts and their tougher cousin, Molesharks.
 Both have shields (a welding mask and a drill bit) in front of them to protect against frontal engagements.

-- God of War has these enemies in every part of the franchise.
+- God of War Series has these enemies in every part of the franchise.

 - Halo: Reach added Skirmishers, who are basically stronger and faster Jackals.
 Most of them don't carry shields, but one variant has smaller shields on both of their arms that are mainly there to protect against headshots.